 The baked scoops have become a go-to for those looking for a lighter tortilla chip that's still optimal for salsa scoopability—because they're baked, not fried, they contain less fat.
-Unfortunately, they're another product Frito-Lay paused production on while they focus building up stock for more popular items.
+Unfortunately, they're another product Frito-Lay paused production on while they focus on building up stock for more popular items.
 No word yet on when it's coming back.

 Now, before you freak out, let's make it clear that Goldfish crackers aren't going anywhere.
 However, Campbell was met with the sudden surge in demand for this popular product during the pandemic, and have had some trouble keeping it in stock earlier this year.
 Since then, they've increased production and introduced some new items like Veggie Goldfish.
 Hopefully this means the days of Goldfish shortage are firmly behind us.

 Pepperidge Farm confirmed on Twitter they are pausing production on their Geneva cookies in order to maximize their overall output.
 But the good news is these babies will be making a comeback!

 PepsiCo introduced this best-of-both-worlds combo in July and since then the Cheetos-flavored mac'n'cheese has been "flying off the shelves," according to PepsiCo CFO Hugh Johnston.
 "We literally can't make enough.
-So every box we make, we're selling almost immediately," he said in the beginning of October.
+So every box we make, we're selling almost immediately," he said at the beginning of October.
 With the demand so high, don't be surprised if you find your local grocery store wiped clean of these.

 While there has been no official confirmation from Kellogg's that these have been discontinued or temporarily shelved, consumers are reporting they're having trouble finding them.
 One Twitter user wrote, "When people ask me how I'm doing, I tell them I wrote a letter to Kellogg's asking why Cheez-It Grooves were discontinued in the midst of a pandemic.
 (They apparently were not, but production has greatly diminished)."